Dharampuri: History

-According to legend, Dharampuri was the birthplace of Mukarram Rampura.
-It was also the place of worship of the blacks who donated his bones to KK for fighting with the daityas.

 Of historical importance is a copper-plate charter issued in V.S.
 1031 (975 A.D.) by the Paramara king Vakpati Munja, which were reportedly dug out by a farmer in his field at Dharampuri.
 It records the gift of tax-free land to a Brahmin philosopher named Vasantacharya, son of Pandita Dhanika, who had migrated from Ahicchatra to Malwa.
 The continued religious importance of the town into the Sultanate period is attested by the Tal Masjid, which preserves an inscription recording its construction by Shaikh Idrak in 910 H. (1504-05 A.D.).

 Demographics

 As of 2001 India census, Dharampuri had a population of 13,229.
 Males constitute 51% of the population and females 49%.
 Dharampuri has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 70% and, female literacy is 53%.
 In Dharampuri, 16% of the population is under 6 years of age.